 The United States recognized South Sudan as a sovereign, independent state on July 9, 2011, following its secession from Sudan.
 The United States played a key role in helping create the 2005 Comprehensive Peace Agreement that laid the groundwork for the 2011 referendum on self-determination, through which the people of South Sudan overwhelmingly voted for independence.
 Several disputes between Sudan and South Sudan remain unresolved post-independence, including demarcation of the border, status and rights of the citizens of each country in the other, and the status of the Abyei region.
 The United States supports the efforts of the African Union High-Level Implementation Panel to help the parties work through these issues.

 On December 15, 2013, longstanding political tensions between President Salva Kiir Mayardit and former First Vice President Riek Machar erupted into widespread violence, which led to Machar’s fleeing the country.
 The United States supported the Intergovernmental Authority on Development (IGAD) in its mediation efforts between the parties, which resulted in the signing of the Agreement to Resolve the Conflict in the Republic of South Sudan (ARCSS) in August 2015.
 In April 2016, Riek Machar returned to Juba and, under the terms of the ARCSS, participated in the formation of the Transitional Government of National Unity.
-Progress on implementation of the agreement was slow, and on July 8, 2016, fighting broke out between forces loyal to Kiir and forces loyal to Machar.
-Machar fled the country and was replaced as First Vice President by his former chief negotiator, Taban Deng Gai.
+Progress on implementation of the agreement was slow, and on July 8, 2016, fighting broke out between forces loyal to Kiir and forces loyal to Machar, and again Machar fled the country.
 In Machar’s absence, the government launched large-scale offensives throughout the country to consolidate its power, exacerbating an already dire humanitarian crisis.
-Abuses against civilians, including appalling levels of sexual violence, have forced more than four million people to flee their homes and left seven million South Sudanese – over half the population – in need of humanitarian assistance in 2018.
-Prospects for peace are uncertain, as South Sudan’s government has shown a reluctance to end the fighting or to prioritize the needs of its citizens.
+During this time, abuses against civilians, including appalling levels of sexual violence, forced more than four million people to flee their homes and left more than seven million South Sudanese – over half the population – in need of humanitarian assistance.
+In February 2020, the parties formed the Transitional Government of National Unity (TGoNU) and Machar returned to Juba.
+However, prospects for peace are uncertain, as opposing groups continue to shown a reluctance to end the fighting or to prioritize the needs of citizens.
 The United States has been deeply involved in international efforts to end the conflict.

 U.S. Assistance to South Sudan